yonas-fsaha/NFT-preview-card-component/README.md

 ## The challenge

-Your challenge is to build out this preview
+Your challenge is to build out